 In lieu of flowers, memorial contributions to the Cairo Christian Church or the Pleasant View Cemetery Fund would be appreciated.

 Services honoring and celebrating Gene’s life were held at the Pleasant View Cemetery.
 Committal prayer, Military Honors, and burial followed.

-To send flowers to Eugene Andre "Gene" Jaecques' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eugene Andre "Gene" Jaecques, please visit our floral store.